 To get tickets for all those attractions as an adult, you will probably have to pay (prices are subject to change, but they are accurate at the time of this writing) $120.65 – yeesh.

 If you’re using CityPASS, you can secure tickets for all those attractions for $67.
-That’s a near 50 percent discount!
+That’s a nearly 50 percent discount!
 For kids, the CityPASS costs $54, making it even more of a substantial discount if you have young’uns.

 Knowing about those price points is important to many tourists.
 A lot of folks consider the CityPASS vs Go Boston card debate and the conversation tilts in favor of the former when prices get mentioned.
 Online reviews speak for themselves.